defuse/airgap/README.md

     - Have the operator open arbitrary files in their text editor of choice.
     - Pass arbitrary files to be decrypted and encrypted to the `gpg` program.

-- TODO: Add assumptions about code being secure from the primitives.
+- TODO: Carefully check these assumptions against what happens in the primitives and features.

 System Design (Physical)
 -------------------------